FX Signals Live/iMarkets Live

 A lot of my readers adore and admire Linda Rachke.
 Sorry to burst your bubble, my friends.
 But her live trading room was a financial disaster, and a lot of people were burned.
 Screen shot below confirms her partnership with Chris Terry.

-Anyway, after the demise of Linda Rachke’s live day trading room.
-She went back to hustling books and courses, and Chris Terry went into MLM or Multi Level Marketing.
+Anyway, after the demise of Linda Raschke’s live day trading room.
+She went back to full-time trading, successfully managing a hedge fund, and being a good citizen.
+What about Chris Terry?
+He went into MLM or Multi Level Marketing.

 But not just any Multi Level Marketing, he helped promote a company named Zeek Rewards (now defunct).